Yureien/dotfiles/README.md

 My dotfiles are plagiarized/inspired mostly from https://git.yukiisbo.red/yuki/dot.
 Even parts of this README.

 So, blame above mentioned guy if something is broken.

+## Mirror

+This repository is hosted on https://git.sohamsen.me/GhostDev/dotfiles.

+Mirror is available on [GitHub](https://github.com/FadedCoder/dotfiles).